LinuxForHealth/docs/docs/_sources/developer-setup.rst.txt

     # launch LFH
     ./gradlew run

-The start-stack.sh script sets the Docker Compose `COMPOSE_VARIABLE <https://docs.docker.com/compose/reference/envvars/>`_ .
+The start-stack.sh script sets the Docker Compose `COMPOSE_FILE <https://docs.docker.com/compose/reference/envvars/#compose_file/>`_ .
 COMPOSE_FILE specifies the path to each of the configuration files for the current LFH stack profile.
 COMPOSE_FILE remains in scope with the current shell session.

 To remove the local development environment::